AckerlyXu/heima/articles/storage/storage-about-disks-and-vhds-windows.md

 The size of the temporary disk varies, based on the size of the virtual machine.
 For more information, see [Sizes for Windows virtual machines](../virtual-machines/virtual-machines-windows-sizes.md).

 > [!WARNING]
 > Don’t store data on the temporary disk.
 It provides temporary storage for applications and processes and is intended to only store data such as page or swap files.
-To remap this disk to a different drive letter, see [Change the drive letter of the Windows temporary disk](../virtual-machines/virtual-machines-windows-classic-change-drive-letter.md).
 >

 For more information on how Azure uses the temporary disk, see [Understanding the temporary drive on Azure Virtual Machines](https://blogs.msdn.microsoft.com/mast/2013/12/06/understanding-the-temporary-drive-on-windows-azure-virtual-machines/)